 - Expecting yourself to be perfect partner who never makes mistakes.

 Self care is critical to self-protection (think boundaries).
-Self-care is critical to gettting our needs and wants met in relationships.
+It's is critical to gettting our needs and wants met in relationships.
 Self-care is critical to experiencing joy and contentment in life.

 We choose behaviors that breeds peace, satisfaction, and self-preservation in our lives.